celynhs/Bangkit-project/README MAIN.md

 ## 2. Goal & Aim

-- This website aims to help Dicoding to validate the feedback collected in ILT sessions.
-StarWord will help Dicoding by fetching the label of whether the feedback is relevant to ILT and predicting its sentiment.
-This result will be compared to the star given by the user.
+- This app aims to help customers in their monthly grocery stock-up by acquiring all the grocery products they need with the best price and ratings within a set budget.
-- StarWord has a feature to help the admin validate the feedbacks per batch, and has 2 views, which are for admin to manipulate the ILT sessions and feedback, and for users to input the feedback for ILT sessions.
+- BeBi has a built-in recommender system which generate/offers personalized grocery product bundles for users based on their preferences and historical purchases.

 <br>